About the job Head - Outcome Measurement

 - Experience engaging with senior bureaucrats in national and state governments in designing and implementing large scale solutions is highly desirable

-- Demonstrated ability to work with global and national frameworks in research, human-centred design (HCD), and monitoring, evaluation, and learning (MEL).
+- Demonstrated ability to work with global and national frameworks in research, human-centered design (HCD), and monitoring, evaluation, and learning (MEL).

 - Strong sectoral reputation; active participation in conferences, forums, and public platforms (e.g., op-eds, articles) is desirable.